kamejoko80/litex-pdm2pcm/README.md

 # How Does It Work?

 The main component of PDM2PCM is the CIC filter.
 CIC filter has some advantages such as high performance, resource, and power efficiency...
-Furthermore, it does not require complex operations, including multiplication, division, and floating-point coefficients.
-In this project, we don't go into the details of how the CIC filter circuit works, so you can refer to [this link](https://www.dsprelated.com/showarticle/1337.php) for more information.
+Furthermore, it does not require complex operations, including multiplication, division, and floating-point coefficients, and it definitely suitable for FPGA applications.
+Refer to [this link](https://www.dsprelated.com/showarticle/1337.php) for the details of how the CIC filter circuit works.

 In the project, the CIC filter has been implemented as the below block diagram:

 ```
+I/O signals:

 • input     : PDM signal input (one-bit data)
 • sys_clock : FPGA sync clock input.
 • fs        : Signal input sample frequency.
 • output    : PCM signal output (n-bit data)
 • valid     : Pulse indicates that the output signal is valid.

+Parameters:

+• M         : Number of stages.
+• R         : Decimation ratio.
+• W         : Output data width.
 ```

 ```